Tarek-g/themepro-safe-exporter/EXAMPLES.md

 # Quick Start Example

-This example shows how to export a WordPress/ThemeCo page using the safe exporter.
+This example shows how to export a WordPress/ThemeCo page using the enhanced safe exporter with multi-viewport rendering.

 ## Prerequisites